stovereadywood/stovereadywood.github.io/suppliers.md

   [Consumer Protection from Unfair Trading Regulations 2008](https://www.legislation.gov.uk/uksi/2008/1277/contents) and may be prosecuted by your local Trading Standards office.

+* **Why don't you restrict the scheme to sustainable suppliers?**

+  This isn't something that can be effectively dealt with by self-certification.
+Instead, we leave that to schemes like [Grown in Britain](https://www.growninbritain.org), based on criteria like the presence of a UK Forestry Standard compliant management plan.

 * **What is the relation between Stove Ready Wood and Woodsure's Ready to Burn scheme?**

   They are separate schemes with different purposes.
 Stove Ready Wood provides